The Story of the Noodle

 Where to Eat Cao Lau

-Cao lau can be enjoyed in practically every tourist restaurant and market in the old town.
-The best 'upmarket' places are Ms Ly's Cafeteria, Hai Cafe and Morning Glory - three of Hoi An's oldest and most established restaurants focused on delivering high quality, 'authentic' Hoi An specialities.
-In central market, Ms Thu (stall number 48) serves a decent bowl at the price tag of 20,000d, as does Madame Hang (stall 35) who served the dish to rapturous applause from Anthony Bourdain - she's got the photos on display to prove it.
+Cao Lau can be enjoyed in practically every tourist restaurant and market in the old town.
+The best 'upmarket' places are Ms Ly's Cafeteria, Hai Cafe and Morning Glory - three of Hoi An's oldest, finest and most established restaurants focused on delivering high quality, 'authentic' Hoi An specialities.
+In Central Market, Ms Thu (stall number 48) serves a decent bowl at the price tag of 30,000vnd, as does Madame Ha (stall number 35) who served the dish to rapturous applause from Anthony Bourdain - she's got the photos on display to prove it.

-Outside the old town there are very few street food stalls selling the dish, a good one can be found tucked in the entrance to a small alleyway on the far end of Phan Boi Chau.
-Other stall holders have either been moved on or made enough dough to set-up small brick and mortar shops, like Lien Cao Lau (16 Thai Phien) who's organic ingredients and commitment to quality make her the busiest lunch stop for local cao lau fans.
+Outside the old town there are very few street food stalls selling the dish.
+Other stall holders have either been moved on or made enough dough to set-up small brick and mortar shops, like Cao Lau Lien (16 Thai Phien St.) whose organic ingredients and commitment to quality make her the busiest lunch stop for local Cao Lau fans and also Cao Lau Hai (6a Truong Minh Luong) located off Phan Boi Chau St in the French Quarter, a few steps from Mia Coffee.

 Making Cao Lau At Home